 Annual totals of measured NEE exhibited an unpredicted trend: despite previous hypotheses that the years after period 1 would continue to trend downward towards more uptake (Hutyra et al., 2007; Pyle et al., 2008), the ecosystem returned to a moderate carbon source in all three years of period 2 (Fig. 1).
-We examined whether the reversal of the period 1 trend throughout
+The surprising finding of the period 2 source led us to examine whether the interannual variability could be explained by exogenous changes in climate or an endogenous biophysical change.
+We developed the model selection framework to partition these two sources of variability to the best of a statistical model's ability.